jentery/dh150/index.md

 N.K.
 Jemisin, [*The Fifth Season*](http://jenteryteaches.com/noneshall/150/jemisinTheFifthSeason.pdf) (2015; selections)

+We'll return your marks for the third and fourth workshops by today.

 ### M 16 March

 Porpentine and Brenda Neotenomie, [*With Those We Love Alive*](http://collection.eliterature.org/3/work.html?work=with-those-we-love-alive) (2014; play for at least 45 minutes)

+We'll have a workhop (#5) today.

 ### R 19 March

 Toby Fox and Temmie Chang, [*Undertale*](https://undertale.com/) (2015; play or watch no-commentary gameplay for at least 60 minutes)

+We'll have a workhop (#6) today.

 ### M 23 March